ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 ```

 - `Light` is the object you are trying to alter.
-- `visiblity` is the property you are trying to change.
+- `visibility` is the property you are trying to change.
 - `Visibility` is a set of possible values with options of visibility that an object can be: `FORCE_ON`, `FORCE_OFF`, or `INHERIT`.
 - `INHERIT` is a value of Visibility that means the object is visible if its parent is visible.